Yukthaachar/Django_Procedure/README.md

 ## PHASE2: Creating urls
 **Step5 :**
 5a) In factorial1, create folder templates
-5b) In factorial1/templates, create folder html
+5b) In factorial1/templates, create folder factorial1
 5c) In factorial1/templates/html, create file index.html

 **Step6:**  In index.html write a program which include 'Hello World' and {{param1}}